neha7598/azure-ml-capstone/README.md

 | verbosity | logging.INFO   | This specifies the verbosity level for writing to the log file |

-- The Experiment Type- the task parameter is used to specify the experiment type
-- Data source- The training data is specified.
-The data should be in tabular format.
-- Label Column Name- The label column which is 'DEATH_EVENT' is specified
-- Number of cross validations- The number of cross valdations to be performed in this case has been specified as 4
-- Compute Target
-- AutoML settings

 ```
 automl_config = AutoMLConfig(
     task='classification',